 Mealtime takes a good portion of any given day and can be a good opportunity to engage an apathetic or depressed person in a positive experience.
 To help make it a pleasant occasion, caregivers can eat their meals with their care recipients and try to make it a social event.
 This means engaging the individuals by sitting down beside them, saying their name, making eye contact, and carrying on a conversation.

 Simplifying activities can reduce stress and increase the likelihood of success, which can in turn promote self-confidence and esteem.
-Activities can be adapted to match the level of the person’s capacities and skills by breaking up the activity into simple steps, setting up activities and equipment in ways that the person can manage, shortening activities, and slowing down its pace.
+Activities can be adapted to match the level of the person’s capacities and skills by breaking up the activity into simple steps, setting up activities and equipment in ways that the person can manage, shortening activities, and slowing down it’s pace.

 Behavior Deficits: Apathy and Depression (Continued)